chaseruskin/orbit/docs/src/tutorials/dependencies.md

 Finally, let's install this ip to the cache for future reuse as well.
 ```
-$ orbit install --path .
+$ orbit install
 ```

 Nice, now we have successfully reused designs across ips!
 However, maybe we should have designed all the logic gates in the gates ip...

 ### Additional notes on dependencies

 Before integrating a design unit from an external ip into a separate project, it's important to first update the Orbit.toml file.
-This manifest file has a dependencies section, which allows you to tell `orbit` which ips to bring into the current project scope.
-Without the ips in scope, `orbit` may be unable to identify where you got a reference for a particular design unit. `orbit` denotes an unknown design unit with a ? when displaying the design hierarchy.
+This manifest file has a dependencies section, which allows you to tell Orbit which ips to bring into the current project scope.
+Without the ips in scope, Orbit may be unable to identify where you got a reference for a particular design unit.
+Orbit denotes an unknown design unit with a ? when displaying the design hierarchy.
 ```
 half_add (half-add:0.1.0)
 └─ nand_gate ?
 ```

-After introducing dependencies at the project level, it's also important to maintain an up-to-date lockfile Orbit.lock.
+After introducing dependencies at the project level, it's also important to maintain an up-to-date lockfile, Orbit.lock.
+In most cases, Orbit will automatically generate it when it needs it, however, you as the user can also explicitly request Orbit to update the lockfile.
 ```
-$ orbit plan --lock-only
+$ orbit lock
 ```

-The lockfile saves information for `orbit` to use later when needing to reconstruct the state of an ip.
+The lockfile saves information for Orbit to use later when needing to reconstruct the state of an ip.
 This includes saving information about all ip dependencies, their checksums, and potential sources of retrieval.
-Remember, the Orbit.lock file is automatically managed by `orbit` and does not require direct user editing.
+Remember, the Orbit.lock file is automatically managed by Orbit and does not require direct user editing.